Orange-OpenSource/hurl-jvm/README.md

 ```
 usage: java -jar hurl.jar file
-    --color             Colorize output (not implemented yet)
+    --color             Colorize output (not yet implemented)
     --file-root <arg>   Specify the root directory for file inclusions
  -h,--help              This help text
  -i,--include           Include HTTP headers in the output
  -k,--insecure          Allow connections to SSL sites without certs
  -L,--location          Follow redirect
-    --no-color          Do not colorize output (not implemented yet)
+    --no-color          Do not colorize output (not yet implemented)
+    --to-entry <arg>    Execute Hurl file to ENTRY_NUMBER (starting at 1).
+                        Ignore the remaining of the file.
+It is useful for
+                        debugging a session.
  -V,--version           Show version number and quit
  -v,--verbose           Make the operation more talkative
     --variable <arg>    Define variable (example: --variable answer=42)